tnichols89/tnichols89.github.io/_posts/2023-10-12-batchnorm-backward.md

 denotes elementwise multiplication.

+### Bottom Line
-Thus, the three partial derivatives we need to perform the backward pass over BatchNorm are:
+Altogether, the three partial derivatives we need to perform the backward pass over BatchNorm are:

 $$
 \begin{align*}